Rottnest Island: Tourism and facilities

-Most visitors arrive on one of the ferries from Fremantle, Perth, and Hillarys.
+Most visitors arrive on one of the ferries from Fremantle, Perth and Hillarys.
 These are operated by Rottnest Express, Rottnest Fast Ferries and more recently SeaLink.
 Rottnest Island Airport for light aircraft is located near the main settlement.

-The island was previously popular with Year-12 school leavers celebrating the end of their exams each November — known in Western Australia as "Leavers week" or just "Leavers" — RIA accommodation on the island was reserved for leavers during this time.
+The island was previously popular with Year 12 school leavers celebrating the end of their exams each November—known in Western Australia as "leavers week" or just "leavers"—RIA accommodation on the island was reserved for leavers during this time.
 Identification and proof of being a current secondary school leaver was required to book accommodation during this period.
 A decrease in attendance over this period of time has led to leavers week no longer occurring on Rottnest.

 Catering facilities in the Thomson Bay foreshore area include a Dôme coffee shop, Thomsons Restaurant; Quokka Joes; Rottnest Lodge and the Hotel Rottnest.
-The main settlement has a general store, including a liquor outlet, a bakery, cafe/coffee shop, Subway and clothing store.
+The main settlement has a general store, including a liquor outlet, a bakery, cafe/coffee shop, Subway restaurant and clothing store.
 The Red Rooster store closed in 2011.
 The Lodge includes several restaurants and bars also.
-Geordie Bay also has a general store, liquor outlet, and Geordie Cafe.
+Geordie Bay also has a general store, liquor outlet and Geordie Cafe.

 A luxury hotel was planned for the island but negotiations with preferred proponents ceased.
-The Authority stated that "The development of a new hotel at Mount Herschel remains a priority.".
+The Authority stated that "The development of a new hotel at Mount Herschel remains a priority."

 The island was the site of an important Australian High Court case, Nagle v Rottnest Island Authority, which arose after a man dived off a rock on Rottnest Island and became a quadriplegic.
 It was held that, as the island authority had promoted the site as a venue for swimming and had not put up a warning notice, it was liable for causing the injury.